JasonLocklin/HomePage/cv/professional_summary.md

 ## Profile Summary

-Research scientist with extensive experience in the study of human health and behaviour, with specialized knowledge of research in psychiatric and neurological disorders.
+Community research scientist with extensive applied experience in healthcare and public education sectors.
 A high degree of technical training and expertise regarding data collection, management and advanced statistical analysis.
-Experience in every phase of the research process, and able to collaborate effectively with colleagues, trainees, and stake holders.
+Extensive experience working with stakeholders and administration for program evaluation, knowledge translation, and supporting organization goals and achievements.

 \pagebreak[3]